bepetersn/interview_q/frontend/src/components/features/question-logs/README.md

 **Props:**
 - `questionId` - ID of the question
-- `embedded` - Boolean to indicate if used in embedded mode (drawer)
+- `embedded` - Boolean to indicate if used in embedded mode (modal)
 - `question` - Question object (for embedded usage)
 - `onClose` - Callback function for closing